Avaiga/taipy-getting-started/index.md

 $ pip install statsmodels
 ```

+!!! info ""
-!!! info "This is the preferred method to install Taipy, as it will always install the most recent stable release."
+    `pip install taipy` is the preferred method to install the latest stable version of Taipy.

     If you don't have [pip][] installed, this [Python installation guide][]
     can guide you through the process.